1.0 DEFINITION OF PIPING ENGINEERING

 “To assure the installed pipe will perform reliably and safely in all expected conditions for its design life”

-In the final analysis, the piping engineer and those working on the engineering team should always be thinking,
+In the final analysis, the piping engineer and those working on the engineering team at any engineering Company should always be thinking,

 “WHAT IS REQUIRED FOR ME TO BE SAFE STANDING NEXT TO THIS PIPE WHILE IT IS OPERATING?”